Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Experimental Details

-\begin{itemize} \item \textit{IRL:} We have run the Metropolis–Hastings algorithm for 100,000 iterations to obtain 90 samples from $\Pr(\rho^*|\mathcal{D})$ with intervals of 1000 iterations after 10,000 burn-in iterations.
-At each iteration, new candidate samples are generated by adding Gaussian noise to the last sample with a standard deviation of $0.01$.
-The final estimate $\shat{\rho}^*$ is formed by averaging all the samples.
+\begin{itemize} \item \squeeze{\textit{B-IRL}: We have run the Metropolis-Hastings algorithm for 10,000 iterations to obtain 1,000 samples from $\Pr(\rho_{\text{env}}|\mathcal{D})$ with intervals of 10 iterations between each sample after 10,000 burn-in iterations.
+At each iteration, new candidate samples are generated by adding Gaussian noise with covariance matrix~$0.005^2I$ to the last sample.
+The final estimate~$\shat{\rho}_{\text{env}}$ is formed by averaging all samples.}